Mangal Lodha

 Mangal Prabhat Lodha (born December 1955) is an Indian billionaire businessman and politician.
 He is the minister of the Ministry of Skill Development and Entrepreneurship (Maharashtra).
 He was the president of Bharatiya Janata Party's Mumbai unit.
 He is the founder of the Macrotech Developers, a Mumbai-based real estate developer.
 He is also the Member of the Legislative Assembly representing the Malabar Hill constituency of South Mumbai.
-According to Forbes, as of June 2024 he was ranked as the 14th richest person in India, with a net worth of about US$13.5 Billion.
+According to Forbes, as of June 2024 he was ranked 14th richest in India, with a net worth of about US$13.5 billion.

-In October 2024 Lodha was ranked 19th on Forbes list of India’s 100 richest tycoons, with a net worth of $11.4 billion.
+In October 2024, Lodha was ranked 19th on Forbes list of India's 100 richest tycoons, with a net worth of $11.4 billion.

 Early life and education

 Mangal Prabhat Lodha was born and brought up in a Marwari Jain family in Jodhpur.
 His father Guman Mal Lodha was an independence activist and was former chief justice of the Guwahati High Court.
 He is married to Manju Lodha and has two children.
 Lodha completed his B.Com and LLB from the University of Jodhpur and practised law in the Jodhpur High Court.
 Once his father was appointed a judge in the same court, he moved his practice.

 In 1981, he moved to Mumbai and laid the foundation of the Lodha Group.